Coverage Report

 10

-return api.create_process_with_args(application, args);
+return api.create_process_with_args(application, args, with_keyboard_focus);

 10